 Trademark is the mark, word or a short phrase used to identify the products and services traded by any company or individual.
-It can also be used by recognised organizations to identify them.
-Your product or service name could be in the form of a logo, sign, heading, graphic, slogan, design, signature, word, letter, or combination of colours or any combination thereof.
+It can also be used by recognized organizations to identify them.
+Your product or service name could be in the form of a logo, sign, heading, graphic, slogan, design, signature, word, letter, or combination of colors or any combination thereof.

-When somebody else without obtaining the permission of registered trademark owner uses his trademark then it is called Trademark Infringement.
-In reality, person never uses other’s trademark ‘as it is’.
-He just modifies the trademark to create the confusion among the general public.
+When somebody else without obtaining the permission of the registered trademark owner uses his trademark then it is called Trademark Infringement.
+In reality, a person never uses other trademarks as it is.
+He just modifies the trademark to create confusion among the general public.

 Due to the increased ill-legal practice, businessmen become more and more conscious and aware to protect their brand against infringement.